 MGI PROGRAMMATIC VALUE CHAIN

 MGI is one of a few providers in the Open Internet covering the entire value chain.
 The advantage of a full stack approach is that all sub-processes between the advertiser who runs an advertising campaigns and the publisher who owns the advertising spaces (i.e. the access to the end user) are integrated in one platform.
-This means that no information gets lost between different middlemen on the way from the advertiser to the publisher and back again.
+Therefore no information is lost between different middlemen on the way from the advertiser to the publisher and back again.
 A full stack approach thus makes the process more transparent and efficient.
 The resulting improved measurability of campaign success and more targeted identification of appropriate user profiles leads to higher ROI on the part of advertisers, better monetization of advertising space on the part of publishers, as well as more relevant ads for users.
-While there are a number of other companies specializing in full stack with others trying to follow, MGI is the only full stack provider in the Open Internet that serves all channels – in-app, mobile-web, web, digital out of home and connected TV.
+While there are a number of other companies specializing in full stack with others trying to follow, MGI is the only full stack provider in the Open Internet that serves all channels – in-app, mobile-web, web, digital-out-of-home and connected TV.

-MGI’s C-Level consisting of Remco Westermann (CEO), Paul Echt (CFO), Jens Knauber (COO) and Sonja Lilienthal (CIO) is responsible for the entire MGI Group and is supported by the respective top management team of our two segments gamigo Group (Games) and Verve Group (Media).
+MGI’s C-Level consists of Remco Westermann (CEO), Paul Echt (CFO), Jens Knauber (COO) and Sonja Lilienthal (CIO).
+This group is responsible for the entirety of MGI and is supported by the respective top management team of MGI’s two segments: gamigo Group (Games) and Verve Group (Media).

 C-Level MGI Group

 Top Management Team gamigo Group (Games segment)